sarahcolbert/oneish_liners/README.md

 ```

+### How to add a header to a file

-### How to add a header to an existing file without creating a new file
+If you want to add a header to an existing file without creating a new file, you can use the '-i' flag with sed, like so:

 ```
 sed -i '1i\SNP A1 A2 BETA P' input_file.txt